Our learning spaces

 St Andrew’s features state-of-the-art facilities, with major renovations taking place in recent years to the Science, Music, Dance and Visual Arts facilities as well as the Senior Research Centre.
 All classrooms feature ergonomically designed desks and chairs that can be moved and reconfigured in minutes.

-Refurbished and updated in 2016, the Music Department contains world class, flexible learning spaces.
+The Music Department contains world class, flexible learning spaces.
 Modern classrooms with first class audio technology, specialist instrumental and vocal ensemble teaching areas, as well as sound-treated practice rooms for individual lessons and practice form the centrepiece of the department.
 Also, a recording studio is integrated into the main rehearsal space, fitted out with the latest software and hardware components.
 Music technology education is further enhanced by a composition classroom featuring state-of-the-art equipment for use by students.
 St Andrew’s Cathedral, the dedicated Fairfax Music Room, and our Heath Centre are the major internal performance spaces utilised by the Music department.
 The school’s city location also gives students the opportunity to perform at the City Recital Hall Angel Place, the Concourse Theatre, the NIDA Parade Theatre, and Sydney’s magnificent Town Hall for events such as the annual Showcase Performing Arts concert, the biennial school musical, and the annual end-of-year Evening of Celebration and Prize-giving.

 St Andrew’s secondary drama students perform in the school’s in-house Black Box Theatre, recently updated with a professional lighting rig, as well as in professional venues across the city, such as the Enmore Theatre, Lend Lease Darling Quarter Theatre, the ATYP, NIDA and the Sydney Opera House.
 The school also has a sprung floor dance studio and dedicated drama teaching room.